 Surgery for early-stage colon cancer

-Some larger polyps may be removed using laparoscopic surgery.
+Polyps that can't be removed during colonoscopy may be removed using laparoscopic surgery.
 In this procedure, your surgeon performs the operation through several small incisions in your abdominal wall, inserting instruments with attached cameras that display your colon on a video monitor.
 The surgeon may also take samples from lymph nodes in the area where the cancer is located.

 Surgery for invasive colon cancer